Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 #### Phase 4: disclosures

-* Generate an import key
+* Generate a disclosure import key
 * Configure and export disclosure to an import key
 * Import a disclosure and use it to annotate transactions.